joshuaadu/journal-cli/README.md

 # Overview
-This project is a journaling application designed to provide a seamless user experience through both command-line and web-based interfaces.
+This project is a journaling application designed to provide a seamless user experience through both command-line and web-based interfaces including a RESTful API and a frontend interface.
 Users can create, retrieve, update, and delete journal entries, all stored in a persistent SQLite database.
 The web server exposes a RESTful API to facilitate interaction with the journal entries and serves as a way to explore HTTP-based CRUD operations in a real-world scenario.
-The journaling application allows users to create and list journal entries with the capacity to extend to list, update, and delete and view journal entries.
+The frontend application provides a clean and interactive interface for uses to easily view and add journal entries The journaling application allows users to create and list journal entries with the capacity to extend to list, update, and delete and view journal entries.
 The entries are saved in a local SQLite database, ensuring data persistence across program executions.
 This project has been designed to be extensible, with a modular architecture that separates the concerns of command-line interaction and data storage.